amberframework/amber_cli/.github/README.md

 # GitHub Actions CI/CD Setup

-This directory contains the GitHub Actions workflows for the Amber CLI project, providing comprehensive continuous integration and deployment across all major operating systems.
+This directory contains the GitHub Actions workflows for the Amber CLI project, providing comprehensive continuous integration and deployment for Linux and macOS.

 ## Workflows